 Medical Massage Therapy

 This is Medical Massage Therapy prescribed by a Doctor or Physician in cases of Auto Accident (PIP) Claims or Workers Compensation.
-Clients are responsible for payment before or at the time of service.
-Documentation, Soap Noting will be provided to the client where needed for the insurance companies or Parties of interest, with prior written consent given to me by the client or Guardian.
+Clients are responsible for payment before or at the time of service unless other arrangements are made before the session.
+Documentation, Clinical Soap Noting will be provided to the client where needed for the insurance companies or Parties of interest, with prior written consent given to me by the client or Guardian.
 Medical Massage Therapy is outcome-based massage, basically the action of very specific treatment protocols targeted to the specific problem(s) areas the patient presents with a physician’s diagnosis and referral for treatment.
 After an assessment/evaluation by the medical massage therapist with specific outcomes being the basis for treatment.
-In many cases this type of massage therapy is billed through the patients insurance, which could be health, auto, or workers compensation.
+In many cases this type of massage therapy is billed to the patients insurance company, which could be health, auto, or workers compensation.

 Cupping Therapy is an ancient art developed over time with the purpose of draining toxins.
 Cupping is also known as decompression massage therapy.
 It utilizes suction and negative pressure to drain excess fluids and toxins, loosen adhesions, lift connective tissue and bring blood flow to the skin and muscles.
 Massage Cupping is used to treat a variety of conditions.
 Areas commonly treated are back, shoulders, neck and legs.
 Massage Cupping is extremely relaxing and patients feel a difference after one session.
 There is always the risk of bruising whenever cupping is done and the bruising can last up to 7 days.